- What is per diem?

 What does per diem cover?

 A per diem allowance is meant to cover expenses related to business travel.
-Employees can use the funds for meals, lodging, and incidental expenses up to the limit your company allows.
+Employees can use the funds for meals, lodging, and incidental expenses (such as tips for hotel staff, room service charges, and laundry or dry cleaning fees) up to the limit your company allows.
 Many companies set their per diem rates based on the annual benchmarks published by the General Services Administration (GSA).

 Is per diem taxable?